All Other Providers

 For more information about booster shots and patient eligibility, review the CDC guidance here.

-Your patients can check with their local health department or visit VaccineFinder.org to find vaccine locations.
+Your patients can check their local health department or visit VaccineFinder.org to find vaccine locations.
 The U.S. Department of Health and Human Services has also created a national hotline to help connect people with disabilities to information about the COVID-19 vaccine.
 The Disability Information and Access Line (DIAL) can help callers find vaccine locations, schedule appointments and access community services, like transportation.
 Your patients can reach the hotline by calling 1-888-677-1199 or emailing DIAL@n4a.org.
 Calls are answered Monday through Friday between 8 a.m. and 9 p.m.
 ET.

 Several websites offer helpful information about COVID-19 vaccines, including availabilty and care recommendations.